muratk5n/thirdwave/en/index.md

 Therein lies the fallacy of the "we need more younger workers to support older population" argument..
 Would more "young people" going into soft drink industry generate value, real benefits, in the long run?
-The problem is money creation is toow tied to businesses (as credit), it needs to be tied in large part to salaries (which can later become credit).
+The problem is money creation is too tied to businesses (as credit), it needs to be tied in large part to salaries (which can later become credit).